alkampfergit/personal-blog/codewrecks/content/post/old/2011/05/unit-testing-floating-point-numbers.md

 result.Should().Be.EqualTo(expectedresult, 0.00001)
 {{< / highlight >}}

-This is a better assertion, Iâ€™m asking if the result is different from the expected value with a 0.00001 tolerance.
+This is a better assertion, I'm asking if the result is different from the expected value with a 0.00001 tolerance.
 This is possible with a simple extension of SharpTestEx.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public static IComparableBeConstraints<Double> EqualTo(